openstack/bifrost/doc/source/user/troubleshooting.rst

    the video mode, defines the console as ttyS0 or the first serial port, and instructs systemd to direct logs to the console.

-2) Once set, restart the ironic-conductor service, e.g.
+2) Once set, restart the ironic service, e.g.
-   ``service ironic-conductor restart`` and attempt to redeploy the node.
+   ``systemctl restart ironic`` and attempt to redeploy the node.
    You will want to view the system console occurring.
 If possible, you may wish to use ``ipmitool`` and write the output to a log file.